Skip to main content

 Deploy the fixed release to the same cluster that received the original job.

-tilebox workflow deploy-release --release "$RELEASE_ID" --cluster workflow-dev --json
+tilebox workflow deploy-release --latest --cluster workflow-dev

 The job cluster, release deployment cluster, and release runner cluster must match.